-Outpatient programs at the Florida House Experience come with one major advantage: our campus.
+Outpatient programs at FHE Health come with one major advantage: our campus.
 As a comprehensive resource for recovery from both mental health and addiction, we’re able to offer a professional approach to care that guides those seeking rehabilitation through an entire continuum, from detox to alumni resources.

 We believe that the unique nature of our facility makes our outpatient programming a valuable opportunity for those at all stages of recovery, offering access to models of care that aren’t necessarily available anywhere else.
 Those on our campus also work in close proximity to our alumni community, which can provide insight into what lies ahead after successful outpatient program completion.

-At the Florida House Experience, we realize that medical management can be a valuable part of working to stabilize mental health.
+At FHE Health, we realize that medical management can be a valuable part of working to stabilize mental health.
 The use of medications is encouraged for those who are in need of such care, and it’s our goal to support the use of medication to maintain mental wellness as long as necessary.